hstarorg/tonkit/README.md

 ### TonChainSDK
 **Read**
-- [x] Check the TON balance at wallet address
+- [x] Check the TON balance at wallet address - `tonchainSDK.getAccountBalance`
-- [x] Get the JETTON balance at wallet address
+- [x] Get the JETTON balance at wallet address - `tonchainSDK.getAccountJettonBalance`
-- [x] Reading data from a contract
+- [x] Reading data from a contract - `tonchainSDK.readContractData`
 - [ ] Fetching transactions from a single wallet in batches
 - [ ] Filtering TON tranfer transactions in transaction list
 - [ ] Filtering JETTON tranfer transactions in transaction list